 The Company relies upon copyright, trademark and patent laws to protect its proprietary rights in its software and hardware products.
 The Company has applied for registration in Canada and the United States of the trademark "Intrinsyc".
 The United States application for this trademark is being held in abeyance pending filing of the required certified copy of the Canadian Certificate of registration.
 While the Company's competitive position may be affected by its ability to protect its proprietary information, the Company believes that because of the rapid pace of technical change in the industry, factors such as the technical expertise, knowledge and innovative skill of the Company's management and technical personnel and its ability to rapidly develop, produce, enhance and market its software and hardware products may be more significant than formal intellectual property protection measures in maintaining the Company's competitive position.
-Nonetheless the Company has invested in ongoing patent and trademark protection and continues to review opportunities to file intellectual property protection on an ongoing basis.
+Nonetheless, the Company has invested in ongoing patent and trademark protection and continues to review opportunities to file intellectual property protection on an ongoing basis.

-The Company attempts to protect its proprietary rights by requiring each employee, prior to commencing employment with the Company to enter into an agreement with the Company which provides, among other things, that during employment and for a period not less than one year subsequent to the termination of employment, the employee is prohibited from competing with the Company, and is prohibited from disclosing confidential information to third parties for an indefinite period.
+The Company currently has seven patent applications approved or under consideration with the US Patent and Trademark Office, the Canadian Patent and Trademark Office and the European Patent Office.
+The Company attempts to protect its proprietary rights by requiring each employee, prior to commencing employment with the Company, to enter into an agreement with the Company which provides, among other things, that during employment and for a period not less than one year subsequent to the termination of employment, the employee is prohibited from competing with the Company, and is prohibited from disclosing confidential information to third parties for an indefinite period.
 These agreements also provide that the employee shall assign to the Company all intellectual property rights in any work undertaken by the employee.
 See "Risk Factors".